rust-lang/rfcs/text/3729-sized-hierarchy.md

 - `rustc` has [its own `Aligned` trait][rustc_aligned] to support pointer tagging.
 - [`unsized-vec`][crate_unsized_vec] implements a `Vec` that depends on knowing whether a type has an alignment or not.

-Furthermore, the existing incorrect behaviour of `align_of_val` returning one is used in `rustc` with the [`OpaqueListContents` type][rustc_opaquelistcontents] to implement a custom DST.
-This use case would break with this RFC as written, as the alignment of an extern type would correctly be undefined.

 An `Aligned` trait could be added to this proposal between `ValueSized` and `Pointee` in the trait hierarchy which would be implemented automatically by the compiler for